InfTkm/ethereum-lab1/README.md

    ```

   :checkered_flag:**11) At this point, take three screenshots of Ganache.
 Take a screenshot of your Ganache Accounts, Blocks, and Transactions.
-Place these in a single Word or PDF document named Lab1Part2.doc or Lab1Part2.pdf and submit to Canvas.**
+Place these in a single Word or PDF document named Lab1Part2.doc or Lab1Part2.pdf. **

 ## Part 3  (Modified from "Mastering Ethereum" by Antonopoulos and Wood)